Cherokee, Iowa

-Cherokee is a city in Cherokee County, Iowa, United States.
+Cherokee is a city in and the county seat of Cherokee County, Iowa, United States.
 The population was 5,199 at the 2020 Census, down from 5,369 in 2000.
-It is the county seat of Cherokee County.

 History

 Cherokee was laid out as a town in 1870, and was named for the Southeast Indian tribe, most of whose members had been removed to Indian Territory in the late 1830s.
 Cherokee was incorporated on April 5, 1873.

+Tyson Foods closed its Tyson Foods Deli Plant in Cherokee on September 27, 2014.
+Tyson was the largest employer in Cherokee at the time, and they laid off approximately 450 employees or over eight percent of the total population of Cherokee.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.45 sqmi, of which 6.43 sqmi is land and 0.02 sqmi is water.